brianteachman/solar-defects-api/README.md

 - GET [/v1/defects?Panel_ID=46832446881&Defect_Type=CC](https://defect-api.herokuapp.com/v1/defects?From=Stringer+1&Defect_Type=MS)

-Adding defect entries involves POST'ing a request having the panel's serial number as a URL parameter and the rest of the panel data as a URL query.
+Adding defect entries involves sending a POST request having the panel's serial number as a URL parameter and the rest of the panel data in the request body.
 This data will exclude the UID element as that is dynamically determined at time of insertion.

 - POST `/v1/defects/46832447010`